samlentz/Apple-Watch-Strava-Parse-Viz/README.md

 -Incorporate more visualizations

+-Add a map tile background (Looking for a solid free api, matplotlib supports backgrounds)

 ~-Add support for running through a python command line~ Thanks Zach, can now be run as .py python3